The Sword of Shannara: Similarities with The Lord of the Rings

 Terry Brooks has said that Tolkien's works were a major influence in his writing, though he has also said that Tolkien was not his only influence.
 Other influences included his editor Lester del Rey, as well as the many different books which he had read over his life.
-Also, mythology and ancient civilizations that he had learned about in school.
+Brooks was also inspired by the mythology and ancient civilizations that he had learned about in school.

 Author Gene Wolfe defended Brooks' derivation of material from Tolkien in a 2001 Interzone essay: "Terry Brooks has often been disparaged for imitating Tolkien, particularly by those reviewers who find his books inferior to Tolkien's own.
 I can say only that I wish there were more imitators—we need them—and that all imitations of so great an original must necessarily be inferior."
 Dune author Frank Herbert also defended Brooks: "Brooks demonstrates that it doesn't matter where you get the idea; what matters is that you tell a rousing story."

 John Batchelor feels that it was the weakest of the 1977 surge in fantasy, ranking it below Stephen R. Donaldson's The Chronicles of Thomas Covenant, the Unbeliever, Seamus Cullen's Astra and Flondrix, and The Silmarillion, edited by Christopher Tolkien, while commenting that it "unabashedly copies" Lord of the Rings.
 The Pittsburgh Press feels that Sword embodies the Tolkien spirit and tradition but is quite able to stand apart from Lord of the Rings.

 Book impact

 The Sword of Shannara sold about 125,000 copies in its first year in print, and this success provided a major boost to the fantasy genre.
 Louise J. Winters writes that "until Shannara, no fantasy writer except J. R. R. Tolkien had made such an impression on the general public."
 Critic David Pringle said that Brooks "demonstrated in 1977 that the commercial success of Tolkien's The Lord of the Rings had not been a fluke, and that fantasy really did have the potential to become a mass-market genre".
 Stephen R. Donaldson's The Chronicles of Thomas Covenant, the Unbeliever and The Sword of Shannara ushered in "the era of the big commercial fantasy" and helped make epic fantasy the leading fantasy subgenre.
-The Sword of Shannara and its sequels helped inspire later versions of Dungeons and Dragons.
+The Sword of Shannara and its sequels helped inspire later versions of Dungeons & Dragons.

 Television adaptation

-The Shannara books were to be adapted by Mike Newell, the director of Harry Potter and the Goblet of Fire, but he left the project.
+The Shannara books were to be adapted by Mike Newell, the director of Harry Potter and the Goblet of Fire; however, he left the project.
 The books eventually were adapted for television by Farah Films and executive produced by Brooks, Dan Farah, and Stewart Till.
 They began with Elfstones, intending to leave Sword for a later date.
 The Shannara Chronicles premiered on American television network MTV on January 5, 2016.